 OUR PROGRAMS EXPLAINED:

-Applications for our national Smart Giving program are opened approximately once a year.
-Grants of up to $30k are available for individual schools, or up to $60k for projects that support a cluster of schools.
-Projects last 12-18 months and support making significant and sustainable changes to learning, which helps students succeed.
+Applications for our national Smart Giving program open annually.
+Grants of up to $30,000 are available for individual schools, and up to $60,000 for a cluster of schools.
+Projects run from 12 – 18 months and support making significant and sustainable changes to learning, which help students succeed.

 Learn more >

-This program operates in NSW, Queensland and Victoria.
-Grants of up to $70k for individual schools and $250k for clusters of schools are available.
-All projects must support a commitment to improve family and community engagement in students’ learning.
-Projects are supported with professional coaching and last 3 years.
+Fair Education runs across NSW, Queensland and Victoria.
+Grants of up to $70,000 for individual schools and $250,000 for clusters of schools are available.
+All projects support a commitment to improve family and community engagement in students’ learning.
+Projects are supported with professional coaching over a 3 year period.

 Learn more >

-Eligible schools can use our Fundraise Yourself fundraising platform to raise money online for their school projects.
-All donations made to schools via the platform receive the benefit of tax-deductible giving through Schools Plus’ deductible gift receipt (DGR1) status.
+All eligible schools can use our fundraising platform to raise money online for their school projects.
+All donations made to schools via our platform receive the benefit of tax-deductible giving through Schools Plus’ deductible gift receipt (DGR1) status.

 Learn more >